pypeit/PypeIt/doc/installing.rst

 Although most cached files are hosted on GitHub, a few particularly large files are hosted on Amazon S3 cloud storage.
-Note that a host of ``...`` means that all files should be distributed with your package installation.
+Note that a host of ``...`` means that all files should be distributed with your package installation for these directories.

 As stated above, PypeIt will download remote files and store them in your cache as they're needed to reduce your data.
 I.e., you should mostly be able to